 $ module load R/4.0.0

-Start an interactive session with your desired number of cores and memory, here we are using 2 cores with 4GB of memory
+Start an interactive session with your desired number of cores and memory, for example, here we are using 2 cores with 4GB of memory

 $ srun -p interactive -n 2 --mem=4g --pty bash